AndrePessoa/acctest/README.md

 ## How and why

-I choose code the front-end with Reactjs because it is a javascript framework reference and worldwide used, and this application has front-end focus, but dont suggest any another.
-On the other hand, the back-end I choose do at a PHP's _vanilla style_ with a simple (almost) MVC structure because it's supposed to be easy to install, and this project does not require some huge like a Laravel, but the core of this can be converted easily if necessary.
+I chose coding the front-end with Reactjs because it’s a javascript framework reference used worldwide.
+The back-end is coded using _vanilla_ PHP in a simple MVC-like structure, since it's supposed to be easy to install, and this project does not require something huge like Laravel, but its core can be easily converted if necessary.

 LiveDemo http://www.accedo.entreoutros.com/